nf-core/configs/docs/bluebear.md

 in a new job with more time requested.

+Nextflow creates a working directory to store files while the pipeline is running.
+We have configured Nextflow to clean the contents of this directory after a successful run.
+The `-resume` option will only work after an unsuccessful run.
+If you want to keep the working directory contents, add the `debug` profile to your run command (e.g.
+`-profile bluebear,debug`).

 ## Example

 Here is an example job submission script.
 This job runs the `nf-core/rnaseq` pipeline tests with the BlueBEAR config